 I recognise that holes receive increasingly more attention in popular media and academic debates.
 This blog tries to bring together people working on and interested in holes.
 The blog, which is a work in progress, tries to build bridges between the humanities (the arts), the social sciences and the exact sciences.
 One of the events I am currently organising with the assistance of Aya Nassar is an international art exhibition and an academic roundtable.

 We envisage that our activities and blog will transform itself over time into a solid network of creative people interested in the meaning, politics, economics and symbolisms of holes.
+We already have a brilliant series of blog posts on holes by Andrei Belibou who was my student research assistant and is currently a postgrad student in sociology at Warwick University.
 A mailing list system is currently underway, but for the moment feel free to email me.